bewerner/webserv/README.md

-> ℹ️ **Info**: This project is currently in active development.
-Not all the listed features have been implemented yet.

 # Webserv

 Webserv is a custom HTTP server implementation developed in C++17 inspired by nginx, created as part of the 42 school core curriculum.
 This project involves building a web server from scratch that can handle HTTP requests, serve static websites, and execute CGI scripts.